As St. Patrick's Day fast approaches, do you know how to wish someone a "Happy St. Patrick's Day” in Ireland’s native language?

-While many will be toasting a drink to a few “sláinte’s”, which actually means "good health," if you really want to impress friends or family this St. Patrick's Day, here are a few simple Irish phrases to use.
+While many will be toasting their drinks with a hearty "sláinte," which actually means "good health," you can impress your friends or family this St. Patrick's Day with these simple Irish phrases.

 How to say “Happy St. Patrick's Day” in the Irish language?